 Remote user testing means that you can test the usability of any website from any computer, with users anywhere in the world.
 Traditional lab-based testing requires a moderator, users and the website to be in the same room at the same time.

 Yes!
-Your first project is free.
-It’s limited to a maximum of 5 tasks and 2 questions to give you a feel for the Loop11 experience.
+We offer a 14-day free trial to give you a feel for the Loop11 experience.
+During those 14 days you can launch up to three full scale projects with all the features of our Enterprise subscription, but with a few small restrictions.
 Once you’re ready to upgrade, these restrictions go away.
 You can start your free trial here.

 Usability testing is great for anyone involved in the design, development, or marketing of a website.